Universal Destinations & Experiences: Universal Beijing Resort

+The Universal Beijing Resort is a theme park and entertainment resort complex based in Tongzhou, Beijing, China.
+Once completed, Universal Beijing Resort will consist of two theme parks (Universal Studios Beijing and a second planned theme park), a water park, a shopping, dining and entertainment complex (Universal CityWalk Beijing), and six hotels.
+Construction of Phase 1 of the Universal Beijing Resort completed in April 2021.
+Construction on Phase 2 was set to begin construction by 2025.
+It is jointly owned by Beijing Shouhuan Cultural Tourism Investment Co., Ltd. (BSH Investment), a consortium of four state-owned companies, and Universal Parks & Resorts.

-Universal Studios Beijing is the Universal theme park that opened on September 20, 2021, in Tongzhou, Beijing, China.
-It features rides and attractions themed primarily to Universal-owned movies, TV shows, animation, and music, and as well as licensed properties from other companies (e.g. Warner Bros., etc.).
+Universal Studios Beijing opened on September 20, 2021.
+It features rides and attractions themed primarily to Universal-owned movies, TV shows, animation, and music, and as well as licensed properties from other companies (e.g. Warner Bros.
+Entertainment, etc.).
 The project was announced on October 13, 2014, with more than 20 billion RMB being invested into the project.

-It is jointly owned by Beijing Shouhuan Cultural Tourism Investment Co., Ltd. (BSH Investment), a consortium of four state-owned companies, and Universal Parks & Resorts.
-Construction of Universal Beijing Resort completed in April 2021.
-Phase 2 of Universal Beijing Resort is set to begin construction in 2025.
+Universal Kids Resort

+On January 11, 2023, Universal also announced a "new concept"-styled theme park, geared towards families with children.
+The park, in Frisco, Texas, features themed lands based on Universal's brand of entertainment, innovation, and characters.
+On December 1, 2023, the name of the resort was officially revealed as "Universal Kids Resort", while construction began by November 2023.
+The park had an early preview on June 24, 2026.
+The park opened on July 1.

+Current experiences

 Universal Horror Unleashed (Las Vegas)

-On January 11, 2023, Universal announced a "horror experience" called Universal Horror Unleashed, which is the anchor tenant in a 20 acre expansion of Las Vegas' immersive Area15 entertainment district.
+On January 11, 2023, Universal announced a "horror experience" called Universal Horror Unleashed, which serves as the anchor tenant of the Vegas Immersive District, a 35 acre expansion of Area15, in Las Vegas, Nevada.
 Unlike Universal's seasonal Halloween Horror Nights events, it is a permanent and year-round fixture, occupying a 110,000-square-foot (2.5-acre) space.
 The attraction opened on August 14, 2025, at Area15.

-Future theme parks and experiences

 Universal Theme Parks: The Exhibition

-In July 2025, Comcast NBCUniversal announced that a new interactive experience would open at The Franklin Institute in Philadelphia, US, opening on February 14, 2026.
-The exhibition will span 18,000 square feet and feature eight themed galleries, 25 interactive experiences, and over 100 original artefacts.
+In July 2025, Comcast NBCUniversal announced that an interactive experience would open at The Franklin Institute in Philadelphia, US, from February 14 to September 7, 2026.
+The exhibition spanned 18000 sqft and featured eight themed galleries, 25 interactive experiences, and over 100 original artefacts.

+Future theme parks

-Universal Kids Resort
+Universal United Kingdom Resort

-On January 11, 2023, Universal also announced a "new concept"-styled theme park, geared towards families with children.
-The park, to be constructed in Frisco, Texas, will feature immersive themed lands and celebrate Universal's brand of entertainment, innovation, and characters.
-On December 1, 2023, the name of the resort was officially revealed as "Universal Kids Resort", while construction began by November 2023.
-The park is expected to open in May 2026.

-Universal Studios Delhi

-In May 2025, it was announced that a 300,000 square-foot (or 7 acre) entertainment and retail hub will be built at New Delhi's Aerocity.
-The resort, called Universal Studios Delhi, will cater to both domestic and international tourists, opening in mid-2027.